scalacenter/scala-debug-adapter/CONTRIBUTING.md

 You can install and start a local version of the scala-debug-adapter using Metals.

-1. In sbt, check out the version of the scala-debug-adapter.
+1. In sbt, check out the version of the scala-debug-adapter project.

 ```
 sbt:root> version